 Let’s start with the main event: Sony’s brought out another 4K phone, but this time there’s a purpose: 4K streaming is coming to smartphones, and it’s going to be HDR-enabled too.

-(For those that care, the XZ Premium is only HDR10 though, no Dolby Vision as in the LG G6 - but it’s way to early in the technology’s evolution to care about such things.)
+For those who care, the XZ Premium supports only the HDR10 codec though, no Dolby Vision as is in the LG G6, or Mobile HDR Premium, the one found in the Samsung Galaxy S8.

 The fact that each of this year's flagships have adopted different HDR codecs likely made things difficult for app makers like Netflix.
 In a way, showing its support for devices like Sony's Xperia XZ Premium doesn't show a favoritism for the device maker, but for the codec itself.

 As The Verge (opens in new tab) points out, Samsung's flagship has oddly been left out, despite being the phone in the batch that has sold the most units on a global basis.

 It’s still way too early in the technology’s evolution to care about such things.
 It's a big deal that Netflix is supporting the XZ Premium.
 Now, the focus should be on the content and yes, it's finally trickling in.